maxBenelli/local-contributions/PSB.md

 ## 2021-03-12
 * Add class and change style's placement, fix img by the border-radius
 * Remove required point from middlename, previous name (lastname,middlename), phone home
+* Increase maxFiles of the passport from 2 to 3